 Quite a bit of communication will occur between you and your lender throughout the mortgage application process as your lender collects all of the documents and information it needs.

-Traditionally, much of this back-and-forth took place over the phone and via fax or in-person, but nowadays, it’s being transitioned to texts and emails, or messages in an app.
+Traditionally, much of this back-and-forth took place over the phone and via fax or in-person.
+Nowadays, it’s being transitioned to texts, emails, or messages in an app.

-Like all of the other digital processes, lenders are offering digital versions of title work that you can review and sign online.
+Many lenders now offer digital versions of title work that you can review and sign online.

-All this paperwork and processes are moving you closer to closing on your loan.
-This is when you’ll become the official owner and receive the keys to your new home.
+The above paperwork and processes get you closer to closing on your loan, which is when you’ll become the legal owner of and receive the keys to your new home.

-While closings traditionally took place with all the vested parties sitting around a table, remote closings and closings-by-mail are increasingly common, especially recently.
-We covered this in our post on home closings during COVID-19.
+While closings traditionally took place with everyone involved sitting around a table, remote closings and closings-by-mail are increasingly common, especially since the pandemic.